 When the bones are stable the orthodontist can resume aligning the teeth for a perfect fit.
 Typically, this takes about 6 more months.
 The teeth are placed into retainers to maintain the stability of the bone and the bite.

 Thus the total treatment time once growth is completed takes on average 18 – 24 months of comprehensive care.

 Are there any side effects?

 You will have some swelling and bruising after the operation.
 This will rapidly begin to subside over the first 2 – 3 weeks.
-For operations on the lower jaw it is fairly common to have some numbness of the lower lip for some weeks or months afterwards.
-In a very small number of cases a residual area of numbness will remain.
-This numbness will not affect movement of your lip, only the feeling in it, in a similar way to an injection at the dentist.
+For operations on the lower jaw, it is fairly common to have some numbness of the lower lip for some weeks or months afterward.
+In a very small number of cases, a residual area of numbness will remain.
+This numbness will not affect the movement of your lip, only the feeling in it, in a similar way to an injection at the dentist.

 About the Clinic:

 If you have dental issues, GA Dental Clinics is the name you can trust as we are one of the best dental hospitals in Hyderabad.
 Equipped with modern technology at the hands of highly-skilled dentists, GA Dental Clinics will resolve all your dental problems ranging from Root Canal, Braces, Laser Dentistry, Emergency Dentistry, and Cosmetic Dentistry.
 In fact, we are one of the best for dental implants in Hyderabad.
 Trust your smile with us!